Manikandan306/Gemini-PDF-Chatbot---Streamlit-/README.md

 - 🎞️ Demo script for viva or presentation
 - 📄 Abstract file in Word format
 - 📌 Tamil or bilingual version for local submission

-You're done with the README now — top quality, just like you wanted. 💪🔥